camunda/camunda-docs-manual/site/src/documents/api-references/rest/process-definition/post-submit-form.html.md

 ---

 Start a process instance using a set of process variables and the business key.
-If the start event has Form Field Metadata defined, the process engine will perform backend validation for any form fields which have Validators defined.
+If the start event has Form Field Metadata defined, the process engine will perform backend validation for any form fields which have validators defined.
 See [Documentation on Generated Task Forms](ref:/guides/user-guide/#tasklist-task-forms-generated-task-forms).

 Method